jake-knerr/chess/README.md

 ### Documenting Components

-#### (Optional) Document a component above its defining rule by writing out its HTML structure and style classes.
+#### (Optional) Consider documenting a component above its defining rule by writing out its HTML structure and style classes.

 Place possible style classes on the nodes that they appear.
 Only write the opening tag and leave out any attributes.
 Nested elements can go on the same line or next line.